Skip to main content

 Human History

 The Serra dos Órgãos region has been known to European settlers since the early colonial period, with the mountains visible from Rio de Janeiro.
-The range was traversed by trails connecting the colonial capital to the interior, and the cool highland town of Teresópolis became a favored summer retreat for the imperial court and wealthy Rio residents during the nineteenth century.
-Emperor Pedro II maintained a summer residence in the region.
+The cool highland town of Teresópolis became a favored summer retreat for the imperial court and wealthy Rio residents during the nineteenth century, and Emperor Pedro II maintained a summer residence in the region.
 Scientific exploration of the sierra's natural history began in the early nineteenth century with expeditions by European naturalists including Carl Friedrich Philipp von Martius, who documented the extraordinary plant diversity.
 The dramatic granite peaks attracted early mountaineering exploration in the late nineteenth and early twentieth centuries, establishing a tradition of technical climbing that continues today.
-The highlands of the Serra dos Órgãos were also used for coffee cultivation in the nineteenth century.

 Park History

-Serra dos Órgãos was established as Brazil's third national park by Federal Decree No. 1,822 on November 30, 1939, during the presidency of Getúlio Vargas.
-The park's establishment followed the model of Itatiaia National Park created two years earlier and reflected a growing awareness of the need to protect the remaining Atlantic Forest of the Serra do Mar.
-Early park management focused on facilitating recreation and tourism for residents of Rio de Janeiro while maintaining basic ecological protection.
+Serra dos Órgãos was established as Brazil's third national park by Federal Decree-Law No. 1,822 on November 30, 1939, during the presidency of Getúlio Vargas, initially protecting approximately 9,000 hectares.
+[1] The park's establishment followed Itatiaia National Park (1937) and Iguaçu National Park (also 1939).
 Trail systems connecting the highlands of Teresópolis to Petrópolis were developed and formalized.
-The park's boundaries were clarified and slightly adjusted in subsequent decades.
-ICMBio assumed management from IBAMA in 2007.
+ICMBio assumed management from IBAMA in 2007 and the park currently protects 19,855 hectares.
 The park celebrated its eightieth anniversary in 2019 and has undergone ongoing infrastructure improvements to manage increasing visitor numbers and reduce ecological impacts of intensive recreation.

 Major Trails And Attractions

-The Teresópolis-Petrópolis traverse is one of Brazil's most famous multi-day hiking routes, covering approximately 42 kilometers through spectacular mountain terrain with views of Rio de Janeiro and the coast on clear days.
-The hike requires two to four days and involves camping in mountain refuges along the route.
+The Teresópolis-Petrópolis traverse is one of Brazil's most famous multi-day hiking routes, covering approximately 30 kilometers through spectacular mountain terrain with views of Rio de Janeiro and the coast on clear days.
+[1] The hike requires two to three days and involves camping in mountain refuges along the route.
 The Dedo de Deus, or God's Finger, peak is the park's most iconic sight and a challenging technical rock climb.
 The Pedra do Sino at 2,263 meters is the highest point and accessible via a full-day hike from Teresópolis.
-The Cachoeira do Paralelepípedo waterfall is a popular destination near the main Teresópolis entrance.
-Multiple shorter trails accommodate day visitors.
+Multiple shorter trails accommodate day visitors, and the park has more than 200 kilometers of trails at varying difficulty levels.
 Rock climbing routes on the park's granite faces attract climbers of all skill levels and have been an important part of the park's heritage since the early twentieth century.

 Visitor Facilities And Travel